 If you are a photographer and want to take some beautiful Nusa Penida photos, I have a secret tip for you.
 From the parking area follow the steps up that lead to the abandoned bar area and then follow the trekking path.
 After 10 minutes, you will find a unique view over Kelingking.
 And the best part?
 No other tourists around.

-It is free to visit the viewpoint and the beach, but there might be a small fee for parking.
+It is free to visit the viewpoint and the beach, but there might be a small parking fee.
 Nearby you’ll find several small warungs where you can purchase snacks, drinks, and souvenirs.

 While everyone is busy visiting Kelingking, Paluang Cliff is a true hidden gem in Nusa Penida that most tourists usually miss.
 It can be easily combined with Kelingking and won’t take much of your time, so it is a must-do when visiting Nusa Penida.